 You see, sitting, working at my desk yesterday, I realised happiness is a repositioned desk.
 Okay, maybe a bit more, but let me explain and I will be curious to hear if you agree.

-For this new year, for that sense of a fresh start, but also because I was opening my new shop ‘Taking Time Too’, I took the time to (see what I did there?) reconfigure my office.
-As the new shop requires a lot of vintage ephemera photography, and this requires natural daylight and a solid set up, it meant a need to arrange a place this could be done in.
+For the new year, for that sense of a fresh start, but also because I was working on my shop ‘Taking Time Too’, I took the time to (see what I did there?) reconfigure my office.
+As this shop requires a lot of vintage ephemera photography, which requires natural daylight and a solid set up, it meant a need to arrange a place this could be done in easily and regularly.
 My desk as the base of operations made sense, especially as this is my only stationary surface in the room, other than the ironing board (for my scarves).
 However, as the desk faced the wall it needed to move to face the light.

-And so there I sit, at the desk, mood lighting abounding.
+So here I sit, at the desk, mood lighting abounding.
 A perfumed scent filling the air.
 The tactile pen to paper or fingertips to keyboard giving a sense of purpose.
 Some 1920s jazz playing lightly in the background.
+Cats in view curled up on the bed.
 My happy space.
 Totally contrived, totally worth it.
-And so wonderfully decadent feeling to work in.
+And such a wonderfully decadent feeling to work or relax in.

 The fact that I actually work at a trestle table of two boards, in a room of 1970s cracking linoleum and peeling flocked wall paper disappears into the background of the set mood.
 A happy space isn’t about things, but about ambience.
 About a mood that makes one wish to work, rest or play.
 Preferably engaging all 5 senses.
 So coffee to hand I have covered them all: sight, touch, smell, sound, and taste.